 Does processed meat cause cancer?
 It’s no wonder that these chemical concoctions can increase the risk of cancer in our intestinal tract.
 The perfect situation would be to avoid processed meat and their laboratory-concoctions altogether, but nitrate-free meat would be preferable to regular standard products.

-Why is Processed Meat Bad – “All Things In Moderation”
+Why we Don’t Like “All Things In Moderation”

 The phrase “all things in moderation,” is closely connected to our dietary choices, especially since a recent World Health Organization report stated that red meat is “probably” carcinogenic.
 Later-developed beliefs, in the Christian faith in particular, have moved away from the strict dietary laws of the Old Testament – namely, pork and shellfish restrictions that are shared with Judaism and Islam.
 The saying “all things in moderation” has its direct roots in the later-developed statements of those beliefs.